Oxide dispersion-strengthened alloy: Applications

+In fusion applications, oxides offer an advantage over other dispersoids as they can be more chemically stable by inherent protection against further oxidation and resistance to grain coarsening.

 Mechanism

 Oxide dispersion strengthening is based on incoherency of the oxide particles within the lattice of the material.
 Coherent particles have a continuous lattice plane from the matrix to the particles, whereas incoherent particles do not have this continuity and therefore both lattice planes end at the interface.
 This mismatch in interfaces results in a high interfacial energy, which impedes dislocation.
 The oxide particles instead are stable in the matrix, which helps prevent creep.
 Particle stability implies little dimensional change, embrittlement, effects on properties, stable particle spacing, and general resistance to change at high temperatures.

 Since the oxide particles are incoherent, dislocations can only overcome the particles by climb.
 If instead the particles are semi-coherent or coherent with the lattice, then dislocations can simply cut the particles by a more favourable process that requires less energy called dislocation glide or by Orowan bowing between particles, both of which are athermal mechanisms.
 Dislocation climb is a diffusional process, which is less energetically favourable and mostly occurs at higher temperatures that provide enough energy to advance via the addition and removal of atoms.
 Because the particles are incoherent, glide mechanisms alone are not enough and the more energetically exhausting climb process is dominant, meaning that dislocations are stopped more effectively.
 Climb can occur either at the particle-dislocation interface (local climb) or by overcoming multiple particles at once (general climb).
 In local climb, the part of the dislocation that is between two particles stays in the glide plane while the rest of the dislocation is climbing along the surface of the particle.
 For general climb, the dislocations all come out the glide plane.
 General climb requires less energy because the mechanism decreases the dislocation line length which reduces the elastic strain energy and therefore is the common climb mechanism.
 For γ’ volume fractions of 0.4 to 0.6 in nickel-based alloys, the threshold stress for local climb is only about 1.25 to 1.40 times higher than general climb.